samjwill/nvim-unception/README.md

 https://user-images.githubusercontent.com/25990267/199399213-a0b72114-99b4-4b4b-9a14-8d7a7fc0bb3e.mp4

+Note that without Neovim's `'nohidden'` option set, the buffer will not be unloaded upon running `:wq`.
+Instead `:bdelete` will need to be called on the git commit message buffer to trigger the `BufUnload` event and unblock the shell.

 Alternatively, if you would like to be able to edit using Neovim directly inside of a nested session, you can disable unception altogether by setting your git `core.editor` to pass the `g:unception_disable=1` argument (like